kirienkomaxym/dnu_ftf_cs/README.md

 # DNU FTF Introduction to Computer Science Course
-This is repository is used to store materials, lectures, labs of the dnu ftf introduction to computer science course.
+This repository is used to store materials, lectures, labs of the dnu ftf introduction to computer science course.

 ## Presequences